mjsottile/sfsexp/README.md

 - "--enable-thread-unsafe-memory-management" to enable caching of s-expressions in a thread-unsafe way.

-Other features are toggled by setting appropriate options in the CFLAGS:
+Other features are toggled by setting appropriate options in the CFLAGS, such as the memory-limiting mode.

 ```
-% CFLAGS=-D__DISABLE_MEMMAN__ ./configure
+% CFLAGS=-D_SEXP_LIMIT_MEMORY_ ./configure
 ```

 Note that you should use the vanilla configuration unless you know that you want to use debug mode or other options, and understand precisely what they mean.